A-Labs: How our students helped Downer improve efficiency

 We were also given the chance to meet and network with senior managers from different areas, who were all very approachable, willing to help, and enjoyed sharing their experiences and insights.
 Through this, we had a clearer view of the industry and learned about the different functions of the road services business.

-The A-Lab allowed me to see the value of the fundamental analytics skills I learned in the Master of Business Analytics program, and how to apply them, as well as helped me in developing strong communication and stakeholder management skills.
+The A-Lab allowed me to see the value of the fundamental analytics skills I learned in the Full-time Master of Business Analytics program, and how to apply them, as well as helped me in developing strong communication and stakeholder management skills.

 Hopefully the benefits from this project will help the organisation as well, and may further encourage Downer to accelerate its analytics capacity and discover deeper value through what analytics can unlock.